herreriasjose/react-springboot/README.md

-# Pack your React frontend into a Spring boot application
+# Pack your React frontend into a Spring Boot application

 ![alt text](images/springboot-react-06.png)